Tantur Faculty and Staff

 Jacqueline arrived from France to Tantur and is now Head Librarian for the Tantur Library.
 Jacqueline comes to Tantur with a multitude of experience having worked for many years at the Catholic Diocesan Library of Rennes in Brittany.
 Very involved in ecumenism and interfaith dialogue, she is delighted to be at Tantur keeping our library, "the jewel of Tantur," brightly polished!

-Sandy Dides, Reservations & Office Manager
+Sandy Dides, Reservations & Front Desk Manager

 Brooke Greenburg, Program Assistant

 From the West Coast of the United States, Brooke Greenburg is a seminarian at Princeton Theological Seminary, Brooke joins the Tantur community through the summer of 2018 as part of her vocational training, managing day-to-day logistical and administrative tasks for our internal and external programs, as well as program accompaniment.